 Hot water is a commodity but I never had any issue with getting a hot shower at any of the refugios.
 One shower you had to press every 90 seconds to keep the water going but otherwise I was able to take a decent shower at each refugio after every hike.

 My trip was in November and while the refugios seemed full to me, not sure if they were.
 I never felt like it was overcrowded though.
 If you’re paying to tent outside, they set up the tents for you and provide everything but the tents may be a bit far from the bathroom areas.
 There were howling winds at night in a couple of the places we stayed at—not sure it’s pleasant to sleep in a tent but it is cheaper.
 I had bunk beds the whole time with my friends, anywhere between 4-7 people in a room.
 Co-ed as well.
 Bathrooms are not co-ed though.

 Each refugio provides a bagged lunch.
 It was enough for me, I never ate any of the extra snack bars I brought on my own!
 It’s usually some kind of sandwich, and chocolate or sugary snack and fruit and/or cereal bars.
 Sometimes a juice as well.
-The best lunch was from Torres Central (and much needed for the long hike up to the Blue Towers) but don’t expect much.
+The best lunch was from Chile Nativo, who created the first day’s lunch for us to the long hike up to the Blue Towers.
+Second best was from Torres Central but don’t expect much.
 When you’re burning so many calories everything will taste good.
 Our sandwiches were either ham, turkey, or tuna.
 Breakfast was usually scrambled eggs with ham/cheese and cereal and yogurt and bread.